 I'll be teaching different types of Printmaking, Illustration, Paper Mache, Painting & Dyeing with various materials from nature, Pattern & Zine making, Drawing & Nature Crafting.
 There will be many surprises because I like to keep it fun!

 Snacks will be provided.
-Please pack your girl a lunch & water bottle.
+Please pack your kiddo a lunch & water bottle.

 Space is limited to 6 campers + my daughter.